CreativeTechGuy/recursive-proxy-mock/README.md

 ### Caveats

--   You cannot override `ProxySymbol.IS_EXTENSIBLE` or `ProxySymbol.PREVENT_EXTENSIONS`.
+-   You cannot override `ProxySymbol.IS_EXTENSIBLE`, `ProxySymbol.PREVENT_EXTENSIONS`, or `ProxySymbol.GET_PROTOTYPE_OF`.
 Their values are fixed as they must always match the proxy target.

 ## More examples